Greengage Data Retention Policy

 Purpose of this Data Retention Policy

-Greengage must comply with its obligations under data protection laws (including GDPR, the Gibraltar Data Protection Act 2004 and the Gibraltar Proceeds of Crime Act 2015 as well as equivalent UK legislation) whenever it processes Personal Data relating to customers, suppliers, staff and any other individuals the Firm interacts with.
+Greengage must comply with its obligations under data protection laws (including GDPR and The Data Protection Act 2018) whenever it processes Personal Data relating to customers, suppliers, staff and any other individuals the Firm interacts with.

 Greengage is required under data protection laws to ensure that Information Assets containing Personal Data are not retained in a form which enables the identification of individuals for any longer than is necessary for the purposes for which the Personal Data has been collected.
-Greengage must be able to justify any retention of Personal Data to the authority responsible for enforcing data protection laws in the UK, the ICO, and in Gibraltar, which is the GRA.
+Greengage must be able to justify any retention of Personal Data to the authority responsible for enforcing data protection laws in the UK. .

 In practice what this means is that the Greengage must not retain the Personal Data contained within Information Assets for any longer than is necessary:

 For the operational purpose that the Personal Data was collected for, and which the relevant Data Subject has been informed of (i.e. in relevant privacy notices);

 In order to comply with any applicable statutory or regulatory retention requirements; or